mjcolwell/emotional_go_no_go/README.md

 This task is currently in-use in the Psychopharmacology and Emotion Laboratory (PERL) at the Department of Psychiatry, University of Oxford.
 Multiple ongoing psychopharmacology projects are using this task (e.g., PEACE; NCT05849675).

 ## Change log
+**1.2 -> 1.4** Update - Added new optimisations to the task to improve visual clarity of emotional interference stimuli.
+This includes normalising the luminance of all images, removing image artefacts, and reducing the tranparency of colour stimuli to 25%.
+Emotional interference stimuli which were previously deemed less clear in the expressed emotion were replaced by images with clearer expressions.
+Trial presentation has been increased by 50ms (400 -> 450ms).
+We recommend retaining this for lower refreshrate monitors (e.g., 60hz).

+This new version of the task will be uploaded alongside an eyetracking version (see Branches).
+This is optimised for the Eyelink 1000 Plus.
+This is currently an experimental feature which will be explored in an upcoming study.

+Please note that version 1.3 was not uploaded to github, it was developed bespoke for additional projects.
+It involves a 20% reduction in all trials and an increase in trial presentation to 450ms.
+It was designed for a recently completed study (NCT06363487) investing the effects of GLP-1 agonists on cognition/emotional processing in healthy volunteers.

 *21/01/2022 Note: Updated Readme.md and pushed folder containing preprocessing scripts for researchers to use, to better enhance reproducibility.*

 **1.1 -> 1.2** Update - Added two versions for between-subjects designs.
 You no longer need to use excel to randomise the excel